Security-Onion-Solutions/securityonion-docs/vmware.rst

 VMware Tools
 ------------

 If using a graphical desktop, you may want to install ``open-vm-tools-desktop`` to enable more screen resolution options and other features.
-For example, using our ISO image or standard Rocky Linux 9:
+For example, using our ISO image or standard Oracle Linux 9:

 ::